Azure/azure-sdk-for-c/sdk/samples/iot/hub/windows/how_to_iot_hub_samples_windows.md

     </details>

-    Do not forget to set the environment variables shown in the output above (make sure it maps to your local path as shown).
+    **Important**: Set the environment variables, as per the output shown above (make sure it maps to your local path as shown).

+    The example below shows what you should execute (but don't use these examples, use the ones you got on your output)

     ```shell
     C:\azure-sdk-for-c\sdk\samples\iot\hub\src>set "AZ_IOT_DEVICE_X509_CERT_PEM_FILE=C:\azure-sdk-for-c\sdk\samples\iot\hub\src\device_cert_store.pem"